-Results have decreased across the board, a trend seen in customer satisfaction results across all industries.
-Possible reasons for the decreases seen in these specific measures could be related to increased response times from staffing and equipment shortages, specific project desires, or system conditions.
-However, the American Customer Satisfaction Index claims that the overall decrease in customer satisfaction is due to the analytics employed to turn the significant amounts of data noise into meaningful and actionable information.
+Results have decreased in nearly every metric.
+Possible reasons for the decreases seen in these specific measures could be related to increased response times from staffing and equipment shortages, specific project desires, system conditions or an increased fuel tax.

-Overall customer satisfaction with MoDOT has decreased, with the percent of Missourians surveyed saying they are satisfied with the job MoDOT is doing dropping from 76.8% in 2019 to 72.8% in 2021, a 4% decline.
-In addition, those customers who reported they are very satisfied with MoDOT decreased from 19.8% to 17.4%, a 2.4% decrease.
+Overall customer satisfaction with MoDOT has decreased, with the percent of Missourians surveyed saying they are satisfied with the job MoDOT is doing dropping from 73.4% in 2021 to 67.7% in 2023.
+In addition, those customers who reported they are very satisfied with MoDOT decreased from 17.8% to 14.5%.

 As the agency responsible for transportation in Missouri, MoDOT must hold its lead as an expert in the field.
-The department continues to work on improving partnerships with all Missourians, including local government, elected officials and transportation-related groups and organizations to deliver the very best possible transportation system with the resources available.
+The department continues to work on improving partnerships with all Missourians, including local government, elected officials and transportation-related groups and organizations in order to deliver the very best possible transportation system with the resources available.
 Gaining and keeping the public's trust is critical to MoDOT's overall success.
 The best way MoDOT can accomplish this is to deliver on the commitments it makes.